autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ## Validator jailing

-A validator can be jailed by protocol as a penalty for failing to adhere to consensus rules when a member of the consensus committee.
+A validator can be jailed by protocol as a penalty for failing to adhere to consensus rules when serving as a member of the consensus committee.
 If a slashing penalty imposes [jailing](/glossary/#jailing), this will be applied at epoch end when the penalty is processed.

 In this state: